ISO 50001/SEP Pilot Program – Applications Due 12/7

 Enterprise Implementation: Schneider Electric is implementing SEP across its North American manufacturing enterprise (Canada, Mexico and United States).

 Facilities certified to Superior Energy Performance® (SEP™) are leaders in energy management and productivity improvement.
 The facilities in SEP have met the ISO 50001 standard and have improved their energy performance up to 30% over three years.

 SEP provides guidance, tools, and protocols to drive deeper, more sustained savings from ISO 50001.
 To become certified, facilities must implement an energy management system that meets the ISO 50001 standard and demonstrate improved energy performance.
 An independent third party audits each facility to verify achievements and qualify it at the Silver, Gold, or Platinum level, based on energy performance improvement.
 This certification emphasizes measureable savings through a transparent process.

 SEP-certified facilities note that investing the extra effort in SEP—beyond ISO 50001—is clearly worth it.
 Cost-benefit assessments find that SEP helps facilities in a wide range of industries and large energy users.
 Results to date:

-- Paybacks of less than two years (in facilities with energy costs > $1.5 million annually).
+- Paybacks of less than 1.5 years (in facilities with energy costs > $2 million annually).

-The SEP program was designed to drive systematic energy performance improvement across the U.S. manufacturing sector—significantly reducing energy use and carbon emissions.
+The SEP program was designed to drive systematic energy performance improvement across the U.S. manufacturing and commercial buildings sectors—significantly reducing energy use and carbon emissions.
 It was developed with active participation by industry members of the U.S. Council for Energy-Efficient Manufacturing (U.S. CEEM) and is currently administered by the U.S. Department of Energy (DOE).
 Audits are performed only by SEP Verification Bodies accredited by the American National Standards Institute (ANSI)-ASQ National Accreditation Board (ANAB).
 DOE provides recognition to facilities certified to SEP.